 Anyway, more on that in a bit, more here you can find a number of different “lines” from solid to dashed, dotted, and more.

-Just as you’d expect, if you need a square, circle, triangle, or other shape, you can find them here.
+Just as you’d expect, if you need a square, circle, triangle, or other shapes, you can find them here.
 Can you draw in Canva?
 Well, technically, no. But one cool thing about the shapes is that because there are so many different options, if you’d like to create custom animations, you can easily do so by combining different shapes.
 Again, more on that to come.

 Frames in Canva allow you to confine images and videos to certain shapes.
 Meaning, if you have a square photo and want to crop it into a circle, this is where you go about it.
 More on how to use this section to come.